-Physics and cosmology are in crisis due to a large number of paradoxes and unsolved problems from the eras of general relativity (GR), quantum mechanics (QM), and lambda cold dark matter cosmology model.
+Physics and cosmology are in crisis due to a large number of paradoxes and unsolved problems from the eras of general relativity (GR), quantum mechanics (QM), and the lambda cold dark matter (LCDM) cosmology model.
 However, the greatest problem facing scientists is the set of false narratives which permeate their thinking.

 𝗡𝗣𝗤𝗚 explores this foundation for nature and how emergence could produce a universe remarkably like our own, including the observables of GR, QM, and ΛCDM. 𝗡𝗣𝗤𝗚 requires a transformation of various narratives of physics and cosmology, but in many ways these are geometric topological transformations that are straightforward and ease the solution to the tensions, open questions, and paradoxes.

 A first transformation implements much of Einstein’s spacetime geometry with a particle based structure — an æther of electrino and positrino particles perhaps in the form of one or more composite particles, such as photons or neutrinos or other particles that may exist in each locality.
 As particles of spacetime æther gain energy the electrinos and positrinos in their orbitals increase in speed and through electromechanical action this causes the orbital radius to contract.
 The speed of the electrinos and positrinos in relation to the orbital wavelength leads to the implementation of time for the particle.
 Likewise as particles lose energy the orbital speed decreases and the orbital radius increases.
 This mechanism is of course the implementation of Einstein’s curvy spacetime with length contraction and time dilation.